ALTAR • BREADS • SICILIAN EATS • APERTIFS • ACCORDIONIST • CHALK ART

 International House, New Orleans’ premier boutique hotel, celebrates its 20th annual St. Joseph’s Day ritual by offering locals and visitors alike an authentic and lively taste of joyful culture in this most spirited city.
-On March 19, from 5:30-7 pm, the hotel will celebrate the Feast of San Giuseppe with Sicilian flair and multi-cultural expression unique to this city.
-Just outside the hotel’s monumental entrance, a sidewalk café with an accordion player magically materializes, serving Italian aperitifs, cocktails like Saint Rosalie and the BELLUCCI, Sicilian pizza (Sicilian Sfincione) compliments of Chef Emeril Lagasse, Chef David Slater and Pastry Chef Jeremy Fogg all of Emeril’s, traditional cookies from famed Angelo Brocato and breads from Angelo’s Bakery and Catering.
+On March 19, from 4:30-7 pm, the hotel will celebrate the Feast of San Giuseppe with Sicilian flair and multi-cultural expression unique to this city.
+Just outside the hotel’s monumental entrance, a sidewalk café with an accordion player magically materializes, serving Italian aperitifs, cocktails like Saint Rosalie and the BELLUCCI, Sfincione (Sicilian pizza) compliments of Chef David Slater and the team at Emeril Lagasse's MERIL RESTAURANT, traditional cookies from famed Angelo Brocato and breads from Angelo’s Bakery and Catering.

 Just as New Orleans’ extensive Sicilian community practices in private homes and neighborhood churches, International House honors St. Joseph with this altar installation created by local artist Britney Penouilh and her wonderful partners from New Orleans’ culinary and cultural communities.